 Digital technology has made it much easier to develop, test and launch new products, lowering the barrier of entry for start-ups.
 There is a temptation for these early stage companies to collaborate with established companies to overcome market entry challenges and also for encumbents to see collaboration as a means to respond to market change – but does it work?
-Ferran Giones discusses his interest in this highly topical issue.
+Ferran Giones discusses his interest in this highly topical issue below and gives an overview of this area here.

 Track chair: Ferran Giones, Assistant Professor in Technology Entrepreneurship, University of Southern Denmark.
 Connect with Ferran via LinkedIn.